astyrisk/fill-in/tailor/README.md

 # CV Tailor Server

 This is a server version of the CV Tailor script that tailors a CV based on a job description.
+It implements partial CV tailoring, which only modifies selected sections of the CV while preserving the complete YAML structure.

 ## Installation